Timbertown: Attractions

-The key attraction of Timbertown is the 595mm narrow gauge Timbertown Heritage Railway, with a John Fowler & Co. saddle tank 0-4-2t steam locomotive (“Ruby”) built in 1928, that operates on a short circuit track within and around the town.
+The key attraction of Timbertown was the 595mm narrow gauge Timbertown Heritage Railway, with a John Fowler & Co. saddle tank 0-4-2t steam locomotive ("Ruby") built in 1928, that operated on a short circuit track within and around the town.

-There are also several businesses operating including a blacksmith, timber furniture, winery, and Wallaces Store with souvenirs and confectionery.
+There were also several businesses operating including a blacksmith, timber furniture, winery, and Wallaces Store with souvenirs and confectionery.

-The Maul and Wedge serves meals in school holidays & public holidays and is available for hire for private functions.
+The Maul and Wedge served meals in school holidays & public holidays and was available for hire for private functions.

-Local artisans offer both local woodwork, artwork and craft items.
+Local artisans offered local woodwork, artwork and craft items.

-There are some interactive displays throughout the day featuring:
+There were some interactive displays throughout the day featuring: